gsauthof/feed-util/README.md

 means before all the latest articles are de-embargoed (lwn.net has a time-limited paywall for new articles).

+## `betterflix.py`

+Netflix more and more develops into a dumping ground for low quality movies and series.
+In addition, it comes with a horrible UI that doesn't allow to filter the content in any meaningful way.
+For example, it isn't even possible to filter for just movies, to exclude movies one has downvoted, one has already watched or to exclude movies made by certain directors one dislikes.

+It also doesn't help that Netflix completely fails to come up with a good recommendation system.
+FWIW, I rated hundreds of movies on Netflix (good and bad ones) and it doesn't make a difference.
+The Netflix system still stubbornly suggests me the most garbage movies and includes negatively rated movies in all of their automatically 'curated' categories.

+I thus created `betterflix.py`, a small script that fetches a list of movies newly added by Netflix (or Prime) from the German [wer-streamt.es][wse] service, fetches the [IMDB][imdb] score of each movie and only selects movies with a score above a threshold (say 6.5) into an [Atom][atom] feed.

+Of course, using the IMDB score isn't perfect, but in my experience it works surprisingly well - at least as a first filter.
+Perhaps there is less fake reviewing happening on IMDB than - say - on Amazon (for products), although IMDB is nowadays also owned by Amazon.

+One exception I noticed is when a popular Hollywood actor switches the usual pattern and participates in an independent art house production.
+In those cases a high quality movie might get an unusual bad IMDB score because suddenly a crowd of fans that are used to mainstream genres watch something completely different (because their favourite actor stars in it) and might be easily frustrated.

+### Example Usage

+Create an atom feed for new releases on Netflix:

+    ./betterflix.py -o net-flix.xml

+Create a similar feed for movies recently added to Amazon Prime:

+    ./betterflix.py --prime -o prime-flix.xml

+Use a different filter threshold (greater or equal):

+    ./betterflix.py --thresh 7.1 -o net-flix.xml

+As always, one can add such a call to a crontab on your private web server such that your private feed is updated once a day, for consumption by a mobile device.

 [atom]: https://en.wikipedia.org/wiki/Atom_(standard)
 [et]: https://docs.python.org/3.5/library/xml.etree.elementtree.html
 [html5lib]: https://github.com/html5lib/html5lib-python